forestgrape/coronavirus/index.md

     - plexiglas
 * __aerosols transmission__: Aerosols behave soot/dust-like and aerosol transmission occurs mainly in indoor places with dry air.
 How smoke behaves we know, since we can smell and see it, unlike the viruses.
 Prevent:
     - masks
-    - ventilation or being outside
+    - ventilation, distance and less people inside or being outside

     Keeping the smoke model in mind makes it easier to detect and avoid situations with aerosol transmission:
     - Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.